WebAssembly/design/Polyfill.md

     loads/stores into byte accesses (regardless of specified alignment) to be correct.
 To achieve competitive performance, the polyfill defaults to incorrect behavior by emitting full-size accesses as if the index was never misaligned.
-Proving correct alignment information is important for portable WebAssembly performance in general; that information also guarantees that the polyfill is both correct and fast.
+Providing correct alignment information is important for portable WebAssembly performance in general; that information also guarantees that the polyfill is both correct and fast.
 * [Out of bounds heap access](AstSemantics.md#out-of-bounds)